 - Backpack – for Excursions – I used this one

 - A cute hat – definitely a must for all of the sunny ports and swimming – get mine here

-- Cards – if the weather is poopy or at night it is fun to play cards. view my favorites here.
+- Cards – if the weather is poopy or you have free time at night, it is fun to play cards. view my favorites here.
 Sometimes the ships will have game rooms, but that is not always the case.

 - Rolling Suitcases – they make life easier.
 Here are ours- they hold up so good and come in different colors

 - Motion sickness – If you have never been on a cruise ship, prepare for this just in case.
 If you tend to get motion sick easily you can talk to your doctor about getting patches that go behind your ear.
 I would recommend putting them on 2 days before you cruise.
 That way the medicine can be in your system and working.
-I just take dramamine, you can get this on the ship from the medical team.
+I just take Dramamine, you can get this on the ship from the medical team.

 - Balcony – This time we didn’t have a balcony- they do cost more money.
-In the past when my husband and I have gone just the 2 of us we get a balcony.
+In the past when only my husband and I have gone, we get a balcony.
 Let me just say this, they are worth the extra money.
 We only had a little peep hole this time and I missed a balcony so much.
 It’s also nice not to have to share it with others on the ship.

 - Boat Motion – I am torn on this.
 Some will tell the bottom floors sway less and others will tell you the top sways less.
 In theory the bottom would sway less… but I personally think they are different motions.
 This time we stayed down lower on deck 3.
 For me, I do better with the motion on the upper decks like 10 or 11.
-However my husband preferred being down lower….
-So I am not help here.
+However my husband preferred being down lower, so I am no help here.
 HE HE.
-However I do feel like where you are at on the deck makes a big different.
+However, I do feel like where you are at on the deck makes a big different.
 The front and back sway much more than the middle.